Skip to main content

 Spring boot websocket push notification application

-Step 1: Create a new Spring Boot Project To create a new Spring Boot project, go to start.spring.io and set the project metadata as per your requirement.
+Step 1: Create a new Spring Boot Project To create a new Spring Boot project, go to https://start.spring.io/ and set the project metadata as per your requirement.
 Also, add the Websocket dependency to your project.

 Step 2: Create a WebSocket Configuration Class Create a WebSocket configuration class that extends the AbstractWebSocketMessageBrokerConfigurer class.
 Add the @EnableWebSocketMessageBroker annotation to the class.